-The Permittee must monitor discharges of stormwater runoff from the areas of the facility where industrial activity occurs.
+- 1. No industrial activities occur in the storage area, and no residual materials remain from past industrial operations in the storage area - 2.
+The Permittee certifies in the facility SWPPP that no boatyard or any other industrial activities occur there; and - 3.
+No possibility exists for stormwater runoff to flow from an industrial area onto the storage area.
 The Permittee must collect samples from a location or locations affected by boatyard related activities and as noted on the application for coverage.
 If stormwater runoff from the industrial areas of a facility occurs as sheet flow, then the Permittee must construct a collection point to collect an adequate sample volume.
 If stormwater runoff discharges do not occur during the sampling period, then the Permittee must indicate that on the Discharge Monitoring Report (DMR) for that monitoring period.
-Stormwater runoff must be monitored in accordance with the following monitoring schedule:
+Stormwater runoff must be monitored in accordance with the monitoring schedule listed in Tables 2-4.